EuBIC/proteomics-academy/docs/index.md

 Proteomics Academy is an educational resource for scientists wanting to exchange on Proteomics.
 It is a joint effort of the [European Proteomics Association (EuPA)][eupa] educational committee and the [European Bioinformatics Community for Mass Spectrometry (EuBIC-MS)][eubic] to foster exchange of knowledge on proteomics.

-The website and its different components are under constant improvement, feel free to explore, share your ideas, and contact us if you want to contribute!
+The website and its different components are under constant improvement.
+Feel free to explore, share your ideas, and contact us if you want to contribute!

 <br/>